jonaslu/ain/README.md

 # Environment variables
 Anything inside `${}` in a template is replaced with the value found in the environment.

 Ain also reads any .env files in the folder from where it's run.
 You can pass a custom .env file via the `-e` flag.
+Only new variables are set.
+Any already existing env-variable is not modified.

 This enables you to specify things that vary across API calls either permanently in the .env file or one-shot via the command-line.
 Example:
 `PORT=5000 ain base.ain create-blog-post.ain`